Mahdi-Massahi/django-drf-template/README.md

-# Budget Management Backend
+# Django Rest Framework (DRF) Application Template

-## On Local without Docker
+## Deploy On Local Without Docker

 0. you should have the following requirements installed on your machine
 - python3.11